Subscribe to continue reading

 Originally published in June 2014.

-In a week it will Easter, the day of baked ham, chocolate candies and hardboiled eggs….
-As for any holiday meal, I want dessert to be special yet not too heavy: an attractive fruit-based pie, but easy to construct and yummy: a tall bill to fill but this cherry sunrise pie checks off all those requirements.
-Last time my sisters came for Easter Kaen asked me to make it for the big meal and she melted my heart when she said it felt like Easter when we ate that pie!
+In a few days it will Easter, the day of baked ham, chocolate candy and dyed or decorated eggs….
+For any holiday meal, I want dessert to be special yet not too heavy: an attractive fruit-based pie, but easy to construct and yummy: a tall bill to fill but this cherry sunrise pie checks off all those requirements.
+Last time my sisters came for Easter Karen asked me to make it for the big meal and she melted my heart when she said it felt like Easter when we ate that pie!
 They always fork it down as they are cherry lovers plus my sisters love how light it tastes.
 I share it so you can make it anytime you want an easy company dessert.
-You should make it the night before, so it is chilled enough to eat by 1 pm.cherry sunrise pie
+You should make it the night before, so it is chilled enough to eat by 1 pm.

 Cherry Sunrise Pie